Contents

 The agent thinks; the automate executes.
 The border is sacred.

 The dividing rule is simple: every repeatable process must become an automate.
-If the mothership does plumbing by hand, an automate is missing.
+If Shyrka does plumbing by hand, an automate is missing.
 Conversely, a decision is never handed to an automate: a script that judges is a script that fails in silence.

 This border protects both worlds.
 It reserves the agents for what only intelligence can do, and hands the rest to machines that never tire.